Celia Ramsay is a performing and recording vocal artist, songwriter, studio vocalist and Contra dance caller.

 Glamourie is an old Scottish word for enchantment or spell.
 Celia and friends, Patrice Haan and Shira Kammen will enchant you with rich vocal harmonies supported by haunting Celtic harp and fiddle.
 They perform either an all-Celtic music program, or a mixture of Celtic, original and eclectic songs "that we find irrestible".
-You can expect Glamourie's first concerts in late Spring 2014.
+Glamourie's first concert was a sold-out affair in April 2014.

 Celia also performs traditional Scottish songs from a vast repertory, either alone or with one person accompanying her, and is available for festivals, wedding and funeral events, or in concert.
 She has performed at the Freight and Salvage with The Black Brothers, Holdstock and MacLeod, and a benefit concert for the late Chris Caswell.
 She has also performed at the San Francisco Free Folk Festival and the San Francisco Sea Music Festival

 Celia Ramsay's CD, I'll Just Lie About It casts Celia in the role of jazz chanteuse.
 The original songs are sad, funny, bawdy, and uniquely from the point of view of (oh, gawd--must it be put this way?) a woman of a certain age!
 Love songs are not only the purview of the young, because we all know that little in our sense of optimism--or our ability to be hurt--changes as life carries you along.
 In addition to Celia's new songs, the CD also includes some wonderful jazz standards from the 1940s, and all the songs are supported by a fine group of musicians.